 The first few pages list the learning objectives, activity materials, and includes important notes related to set-up, safety, presentation, difficult concepts and other aspects of the activity.

-Additionally, each activity contains a useful reference sheet with tips about leading hands-on science activities and notes about how to talk to visitors about misconceptions and other difficult concepts.
+Additionally, each activity contains a useful reference sheet with tips for leading hands-on science activities or tips for interacting with young learners, as well as notes about how to talk to visitors about misconceptions and other difficult concepts.